Why a crowdsourced journalist ranking website is a bad idea

 Even if Pravda came from a place of good intention and desire to build credibility in media, majority rule isn’t an effective determination of truth.
 Musk announced his idea for the site in wake of a number of journalists calling into question the work conditions at his factories.
 Other recent articles have brought attention to missed production quotas, recalls, and the death of a Tesla driver.

-Tesla factory workers say the conditions are gruelling and accidents are frequent due to Musk’s aggressive production goals.
-In 2016, SpaceX employees settled a class action lawsuit on unfair compensation.
+Tesla factory workers say the conditions are grueling and accidents are frequent due to Musk’s aggressive production goals.
+In 2016, SpaceX employees settled a class-action lawsuit on unfair compensation.
 Other employee allegations include “pervasive harassment”, gender discrimination, ableism, hostility to LGBTQIA employees, and “pre-Civil Rights era race discrimination”.

-In an ideal world, Pravda would be a useful tool for the public to cultivate healthier media consumption habits, but Musk’s idea isn’t based off of or built in hope of general human integrity.
-Musk has amassed huge volume of incredibly loyal followers that are willing to overlook criticism.
-With such a massive following of idolizing fanboys who are quick to attack anyone who disagrees with his doctrine, Musk’s efforts to shift more journalistic power to the people are a spurned megalomaniac’s desperate attempt cover up unethical (and possibly criminal) behaviour.
+In an ideal world, Pravda would be a useful tool for the public to cultivate healthier media consumption habits, but Musk’s idea isn’t based on or built in hope of general human integrity.
+Musk has amassed a huge volume of incredibly loyal followers that are willing to overlook criticism.
+With such a massive following of idolizing fanboys who are quick to attack anyone who disagrees with his doctrine, Musk’s efforts to shift more journalistic power to the people are a spurned megalomaniac’s desperate attempt cover-up unethical (and possibly criminal) behaviour.

 While citizen journalism is crucial to democracy, public opinion shouldn’t be our sole arbiter of truth.
-Musk may be an intelligent and highly successful businessman, but that doesn’t mean he can save us from the real or perceived dangers of the media.
+Musk may have some decent ideas, but this isn’t one of them.
+He can’t save us from the real or perceived dangers of the media.